RayaanKhanGH/Transcendence-T1/README.md

 ## 🙏 Acknowledgments

 - Built with Python, AI, and attention to detail
-- Powered by Transformers, PyTorch, and TensorFlow
+- Powered by Transformers and PyTorch
 - Vector search by Pinecone
 - LLM capabilities by Google Gemini